The Hidden Complexity of Gummy Vitamin Manufacturing

 The mineral incompatibility cascade

 Want to combine iron with vitamin C in a gummy?
-Congratulations-you just created a localized oxidation accelerator.
-Your ascorbic acid is going to degrade 300-500% faster than you predicted.
+Congratulations—you just created a localized oxidation accelerator.
+Your ascorbic acid will degrade 300–500% faster than you predicted.

 Trying to include calcium with pectin and you add it at the wrong stage?
 Your gummy base will start setting up in the mixing vessel before it ever reaches the molds.